 Bridging the Energy Sector Skills Gap

-Regardless of where your organization sits in the ever-expanding energy value chain — operator or service provider in upstream, midstream, downstream, traditional, non-traditional, or renewables — competency assurance and operational skilling are critical in closing the energy sector skills gap and ensuring the safety, competence, and capability of your workforce.
+Regardless of where your organization sits in the ever-expanding energy value chain — operator or service provider in upstream, midstream, downstream, traditional, non-traditional, or renewables — competency assurance and operational skilling are critical in bridging the energy sector skills gap and ensuring the safety, competence, and capability of your workforce.
 Using a competency management system to streamline this validation process can have massive benefits for the top and bottom lines of your organizational performance.

 Table of Contents